NVIDIA/workbench-example-agentic-rag/README.md

 - Intermediate Mode: Modify the application
 - Advanced Mode: Self-host gpus for inference

+> Use expandable sections below to see details for each mode.

 ### Easy Mode (< 5 minutes if Workbench installed)

 ### Prerequisites - AI Workbench and an Internet Connection